-He joined Times of Malta in late 1996 and became a Reuters stringer in 1997, and has since won the Malta Journalism Awards for Press Photography five times and the Sport Photography award three times, as well as a special award for Creativity in Photojournalism.
-The Societies in the UK named him Media and Documentary Photographer of the Year for 2013 and 2014.
+He joined Times of Malta in late 1996 where he remained until late 2016.
+He has been a Reuters contractor since 1997.
+He has won the Malta Journalism Awards for Press Photography seven times and the Sport Photography award three times, as well as a special award for Creativity in Photojournalism.
+The Societies for Photographers in the UK named him Overall Photographer of the Year for 2016, Media Photographer of the Year for 2013, Documentary Photographer of the Year for 2014 and Street Photographer of the Year for 2016..
 He was also runner-up in the 2008 OSCE photo contest “Waterways of Life”.

-In recent years, he covered the South-East Asia tsunami tragedy, the refugee crisis during the war in Kosovo, issues related to the Millennium Development Goals in various parts of Africa, the earthquake in L’Aquila, Italy, the war in Libya, the Costa Concordia disaster and several other national and international assignments.
+In recent years, he covered the South-East Asia tsunami tragedy, the refugee crisis during the war in Kosovo, issues related to the Millennium Development Goals (with a particular emphasis on HIV/AIDS) in various parts of Africa, the earthquake in L’Aquila, Italy, the war in Libya, the Costa Concordia disaster and several other national and international assignments.

-His work for Reuters has been published in newspapers, magazines and books worldwide.
+His work for Reuters has been published in newspapers, magazines, books and online worldwide, and has featured in publications such as TIME, Newsweek, The New York Times, The Sunday Times, The Guardian, Paris Match, Der Spiegel and others.
 He holds a Masters Degree with Distinction in Photojournalism and Documentary Photography from the University of the Arts, London.